netbox-community/ansible_modules/CONTRIBUTING.md

 When the inventory plugin is updated in a way that changes this output (or `netbox-deploy.py` is changed), the test data used for comparison will need to be updated.
 There is a script `./hacking/update_test_inventories.sh` to do this.

-Run from the root project working directory, and make sure you have a clean test instance of Netbox set up with test data loaded into it from `./tests/integration/netbox-deploy.py`
+Run from the root project working directory, and make sure you have a clean test instance of NetBox set up with test data loaded into it from `./tests/integration/netbox-deploy.py`

 ```
 ./hacking/update_test_inventories.sh